 Cleansing & Exfoliation

-Effectively treating adult acne can be a tricky process, using the wrong products can aggravate the skin and make your condition much worse; whilst finding the right products can be quite tricky, by speaking to a dermatologist about your skin worries you will be able to discover your skin type and they will be able to recommend products that will work to effectively treat your skin.
+Effectively treating adult acne can be a tricky process, using the wrong products can aggravate the skin and make your condition much worse; whilst finding the right products can be quite tricky, by speaking to a dermatologist about the skin worries you will be able to discover your skin type and them will be able to recommend products that will work to effectively treat your skin.

 Products that will limit oil production are most likely to be beneficial as acne is commonly caused by excess oil in the sebaceous glands.
 You should look to find an exfoliating product that will gently work to rejuvenate the skin each day without using harsh chemicals.
 Finding an exfoliating product that incorporates natural exfoliation rather than the beads that can be commonly found, as these will not work well with your skin.